Mallott-Lab/Mallott-Lab.github.io/joining.md

 ### Prospective Postdoctoral Scientists

+I am currently recruiting a postdoc (jointly advised with [Theresa Gildner](https://www.reachresearch.org)) to work on an NSF-funded project related to flooding, pathogen exposure, and human microbiome variation.
+You can learn more about the position and apply here: (https://apply.interfolio.com/175110).

-I do not currently have any funded postdoctoral positions available in the lab.
-However, I am happy to discuss applying for fellowship opportunities with prospective postdocs.
+I am also happy to discuss applying for fellowship opportunities with prospective postdocs.
 Please email me with your CV, a brief statement of the proposed research, and details about the fellowship application (name, link to the opportunity, due dates).